Wonderful Wanderings

 Don't forget travel insurance

-No matter how well you plan your trip to Newcastle, there's always something that can happen that's beyond your control.
-A reservation can get canceled, you can get sick or you can drop and break that new camera.
+No matter how well you plan your trip to Newcastle, something can always happen beyond your control.
+A reservation can get canceled, you can get sick, or you can drop and break that new camera.
 In all of these cases, good travel insurance has you covered.

 And that's it!
-I hope this post helped you decide what to see in Newcastle, England.
-If you have any questions about the above itinerary, let me know in the comments.
+I hope this post helped you decide on things to see in Newcastle, England.
+If you have any questions about the above itinerary or know of other great places in Newcastle, let me know in the comments.

 PIN FOR LATER

-I was invited to visit Newcastle as part of my speaking and attendance at the Social Travel Summit in Belfast by the Newcastle-Gateshead Tourism Board.
-As always when I travel in collaboration with a destination, what you find here are solely my own thoughts about the place.
+I was visiting Newcastle as part of my speaking and attendance at the Social Travel Summit in Belfast by the Newcastle-Gateshead Tourism Board.
+As always, when I travel in collaboration with a destination, what you find here are solely my own thoughts about the place.

 Thanks for link to this.
 I will definitely be checking out Newcastle.